vpsfreecz/haveapi/doc/protocol.md

             "input": ... parameters or null ...,
             "output: ... parameters or null ...
         } or null,

         "object": {
             "input": ... parameters or null ...,
             "output: ... parameters or null ...
         } or null,
     }

+## Blocking mode
+Blocking mode is for actions whose execution takes a long time.
+Clients can monitor progress of such actions and even cancel their execution.

+The blocking action returns its result as usual, but provides a unique identifier using which clients can check its status via the `ActionState` resource.
+The state identifier is passed through global output metadata in a parameter called `action_state_id`.
+Resource `ActionState` is a part of the API's documentation and is the standard interface for browsing and manipulating currently active blocking actions.

+An action is blocking if parameter `blocking` in its description is `true` and if `action_state_id` is present in its metadata after each call.
+This allows actions to be blocking only when needed.

 ## List API versions
 Send request ``OPTIONS /?describe=versions``.
 The description format: